cat-play-mml

 - Rust

-- Linux runner for agent TDD (as long as the agent can do TDD) + ALSA SDK and configuration (to enable TDD in a headless environment)
+- Linux runner for agent’s TDD (as long as the agent can do TDD) + ALSA SDK and setup (to enable TDD even in headless environments).

 Libraries Used